Economic history of the Russian Federation: 1991–1992

 The government also failed to constrain its own expenditures in this period, partially under the influence of the post-Soviet Supreme Soviet of Russia, which encouraged the Soviet-style financing of favored industries.
 By the end of 1992, the Russian budget deficit was 20% of GDP, much higher than the 5% projected under the economic program and stipulated under the International Monetary Fund (IMF) conditions for international funding.
 This budget deficit was financed largely by expanding the money supply.
 These monetary and fiscal policies were a factor along with price liberalization in an inflation rate of over 2,000% in 1992.

 In late 1992, deteriorating economic conditions and a sharp conflict with the parliament led Yeltsin to dismiss neoliberal reform advocate Yegor Gaidar as prime minister.
-Gaidar's successor was Viktor Chernomyrdin, a former head of the State Natural Gas Company (Gazprom), who was considered less favorable to neoliberal reform.
+Gaidar's successor was Viktor Chernomyrdin, a former head of the State Natural Gas Company (Gazprom).